Hopp til hovedinnhold

 About the Course:

-The last 100 years have seen brutal wars, murderous totalitarian regimes, genocide, and nuclear weapons.
-But we have also witnessed – to a certain extent because of the facts just mentioned – an unprecedented development of international law, a great resurgence of interest in international ethics and the ethics of war, humanitarian initiatives on a large scale, and the founding of international organizations such as the United Nations, designed to foster peace and international cooperation.
+The last 100+ years have seen brutal wars, murderous totalitarian regimes, genocide, and nuclear weapons.
+But we have also witnessed – to a certain extent because of the facts just mentioned – a riveting development of international law, a great resurgence of interest in international ethics and the ethics of war, humanitarian initiatives on a large scale, and the founding of international organizations such as the United Nations, designed to foster peace and international cooperation.
+Right now, we are finding ourselves faced with new challenges and crises, including armed conflict in the heart of Europe and an unprecedented technological change due to artificial intelligence (AI).

 Knowledge